skyte/momentum/README.md

 # Momentum Stocks Screener in the Style of "Stocks on the Move" by Andreas Clenow
 ## How To Run
-1. Create TDAmeritrade Developer Account and App
-2. Open `config.yaml` and put in your preferences
+1. Open `config.yaml` and put in your preferences
-   - Don't forget to put in your `API_KEY`!
-3. Run `momentum.py`
+2. Run `momentum.py`
-4. In the `output` folder you find
+3. In the `output` folder you find
    - `momentum_positions.csv` - Your positions list
    - `Momentum.txt` - A TradingView watchlist